RinasSam/CSM_Notes/Calculus/W2/Chapter 1.1 - Limits (of Skill Issue).md

+*This file may look wrong if you are not using Obsidian.
+Please take a look at the [Calculus - Chapter 1.1](../../PDF_Exports/Calculus%20-%20Chapter%201.1.pdf) instead.*
 ## The Concept of The Limit:

 Understanding the **idea** of a limit of extremely important to having a solid grasp on Calculus as a whole.
 And for this, we turn to the epic square: